Finn Balor Scheduled To Return To ‘Raw’ After ‘WWE Fastlane’

 Of course, WWE could always put Balor against Triple H if Rollins isn’t able to wrestle.
 But, as of right now, the idea is Joe vs. Triple H if Rollins isn’t able to come back in time for WrestleMania.

-So, unless WWE brings someone like Shinsuke Nakamura up to the main roster, Finn Balor will either be in the Andre the Giant Memorial Battle Royal, or he’ll have a one on one match with Braun Strowman, and neither of those two scenarios sound like a good idea for the Demon King.
+So, unless WWE brings someone like Shinsuke Nakamura up to the main roster, Finn Balor will either be in the Andre the Giant Memorial Battle Royal, or he’ll have a one on one match with Braun Strowman, and neither of those two scenarios sounds like a good idea for the Demon King.

-Finn Balor was forced to relinquish his Universal Championship due to an injury, so it’s possible that WWE could put him in the title picture upon his return, although that doesn’t seem likely, because they do want the Goldberg vs. Lesnar match to be a one on one affair.
+Finn Balor was forced to relinquish his Universal Championship due to an injury, so it’s possible that WWE could put him in the title picture upon his return, although that doesn’t seem likely because they do want the Goldberg vs. Lesnar match to be a one on one affair.

 Balor is scheduled for several live events next month, but it’s unclear who he’ll be working with on those live events.
 But, he will be wrestling, as it appears that he is cleared for in-ring competition.